Routing single photons with quantum emitters coupled to nanostructures: Experimental demonstrations of single-photon switches by emitter platform

 \subsection{Semiconductor quantum dots}

-In recent decades, III-V semiconductor QDs have served as a versatile platform for demonstrating single-photon switches and related nanophotonic devices.
+In recent decades, III-V semiconductor QDs have served as a versatile platform for demonstrating single-photon switches and other nanophotonic devices.
 Among these, GaAs/InAs systems in particular have underpinned many of the most advanced demonstrations of all-optical switching, and the broader field of QD photonics has reached a high level of technological maturity.
-QDs are often described as “artificial atoms”, and are nanometer-scale regions of low-bandgap semiconductor embedded within a higher-bandgap host.
-This bandgap offset creates a three-dimensional potential well, confining electrons and holes into discrete excitonic states.
+QDs are often described as “artificial atoms”, and are nanometer-scale regions of low-band-gap semiconductor embedded within a higher-band-gap host.
+This band gap offset creates a three-dimensional potential well, confining electrons and holes into discrete excitonic states.
 As a result, a QD behaves like a quantum box that can be optically driven, emits single photons at discrete wavelengths, and can be integrated with nanophotonic structures such as cavities, waveguides, or doped heterostructures within the host wafer~\cite{Somaschi2016, Mller2018}.
 These atom-like properties make QDs one of the most promising solid-state platforms for integrated quantum photonic circuits.